Accurate detection. Expert diagnosis.

 Saint Luke's proudly uses the latest 3-D mammogram technology, which means we can find more small abnormalities that may not be visible in a standard 2-D mammogram.
 This exceptional quality allows for improved detection and fewer false alarms for greater peace of mind.

 We know you are busy.
 Saint Luke's offers 3-D and 2-D mammograms at nine convenient locations in the Kansas City region for exceptional care close to home.
-Walk-in mammograms and same-day appointments are available.

 What is a mammogram?

-X-rays use a small amount of radiation to create images of your bones and internal organs.
+X-rays use a small amount of radiation to make images of your bones and internal organs.
 X-rays are most often used to find bone or joint problems, or to check the heart and lungs.
 Mammograms are one type of X-ray.

 With either method, the mammogram images are checked for masses, tiny mineral deposits called calcifications, or areas of abnormal density.
 Any of these may mean that you have cancer.
 The problem areas are highlighted by the computer for a radiologist to look at.